International Valuation Standards Council: History

 The origins of IVSC lie in the International Assets Valuation Standards Committee (TIAVSC) that was formed in 1981 with the objective of developing consistent standards across national borders.
 The founder members were a number of professional institutes mainly concerned with real property valuation.
 The Committee changed its name in 1994 to the International Valuation Standards Committee, and from the late 1990s started to include member organisations concerned with the valuation of assets other than real property.

 Following a restructuring of the organization in 2008, its name was again changed, this time to the International Valuation Standards Council.
 As of 2022, the IVSC has over 180 organisations in membership from around the world.
 The organisations in membership accredit and regulate the conduct of individual valuers who specialize in the valuation of many different types of assets and liabilities, such as business interests, real property, intangibles, capital equipment and financial instruments.

 The IVSC and the International Organization of Securities Commissions (IOSCO) announced a Cooperation Agreement in 2022 with a focus on enhancing international valuation standards and professionalism.

 The International Valuation Standards

 The International Valuation Standards (IVS) are international standards that consist of various actions required during the undertaking of a valuation assignment supported by technical information and guidance.
 The IVSC's technical boards are responsible for the development and maintenance of the International Valuation Standards.
 The boards are independent and solicit public comment by issuing discussion papers and exposure drafts.

-The latest version of the Standards (IVS 2022) was published in July 2021 and came into effect on 31 January 2022.
+The latest version of the Standards (IVS 2022) was published in January 2024 and come into effect January 2025.